Medium Difficult Bible Person Quiz with Answers

 He was with Elijah when God sent a fiery chariot to take him to heaven.

-Elisha replaced Elijah at the school.
+Elisha took Elijah's place at the school.

 1 Kings 19:19